harvester/docs/docs/install/usb-install.md

 [Rufus](https://rufus.ie/) allows you to create an ISO image on your USB flash drive on a Windows computer.
 1. Open Rufus and insert a clean USB stick into your computer.
 2. Rufus automatically detects your USB.
-Select the USB Device you want to use from the **Device** drop-down menu.
+Select the USB device you want to use from the **Device** drop-down menu.
 3. For **Boot Selection**, choose **Select** and find the Harvester installation ISO image you want to burn onto the USB.

 	![rufus.png](/img/v1.2/install/rufus.png)